Tofino

 A popular year-round tourism destination, Tofino's summer population swells to many times its winter size.
-It attracts surfers, hikers, nature lovers, bird watchers, campers, whale watchers, fishers, or anyone just looking to be close to nature.
+It attracts surfers, hikers, nature lovers, bird watchers, campers, whale watchers and fishermen.
 Despite its small population, the town attracts a number of chefs and culinary professionals, which has resulted in a burgeoning choice of restaurants and specialty shops.
 In the winter, it is not as bustling, although many people visit Tofino and the West Coast to watch storms on the water.
 Close to Tofino is Long Beach, a scenic and popular year-round destination, in Pacific Rim National Park Reserve.
 With its natural hot springs, Maquinna Marine Provincial Park is a popular day-trip destination for tourists.
 Reachable by boat or floatplane, the park is located about 45 km north of Tofino.

 Etymology

 The settlement acquired its name in 1909 with the opening of the Tofino Post Office, named after the nearby Tofino Inlet.
-This geographical feature had been named in 1792 by the Spanish explorers Galiano and Valdés, in honour of Admiral Vicente Tofiño de San Miguel y Wanderiales (or Vanderiales), under whom Galiano had learned cartography.
+This geographical feature had been named in 1792 by the Spanish explorers Galiano and Valdés, in honour of Admiral Vicente Tofiño de San Miguel y Wandewalle (or Vandewalle), under whom Galiano had learned cartography.